Verizon/redshell/README.md

 ```
 apt install proxychains4
 ```
-Make the agscript wrapper executable:
+RedShell is no longer dependent on Cobalt Strike.
+However, if you're using Cobalt Strike integration, the CS client must be installed on the same host as RedShell.
+Also Make the agscript wrapper executable:
 ```
 chmod +x agscript.sh
 ```

 # Usage
-Start a socks listener on a beacon in your Cobalt Strike client.

 Start RedShell:
 ```
 $ python3 redshell.py